-Eira Tansey has worked as a professional archivist for 14 years, currently at the University of Cincinnati as Digital Archivist/Records Manager.
+Eira Tansey is the founder and manager of Memory Rising, which provides research, consulting and archival services for cultural, humanities and other organizations.
+She has worked as a professional archivist for 14 years, most recently at the University of Cincinnati as Digital Archivist/Records Manager.
 Ms. Tansey has experience developing records retention and policy for a large public university and preserving born-digital archives.
 Over the last 10 years, she has held a variety of elected and appointed volunteer positions within the Society of American Archivists (SAA), most recently completing a three-year term with SAA’s Committee on Public Policy.
 She coordinated an effort to write the first public policy recommendation related to the legal status of judiciary records, which was subsequently adopted as SAA’s official public policy position on judiciary records.
 Between 2014-2019, Ms. Tansey was active in SAA’s Records Management Section leadership.
 In this role, she oversaw a blog, educational webinars, and annual meetings at SAA’s conference with presentations from archivists across the country.
 Ms. Tansey has a longstanding research interest in open government and public records laws, particularly information related to the environment and workers’ rights.
 As part of her research for articles on the energy industry, she has filed several public records requests with state departments of natural resources, as well as FOIA requests with the Bureau of Safety and Environmental Enforcement and the Mine Safety and Health Administration.

 Benjamin Tingo is the Chief Legal Officer and Vice President of Strategic Partnerships at OPEXUS (formerly AINS, LLC), whose mission is to empower professionals to elevate trust in public institutions through the design, development, and delivery of specialized case management software, including FOIAXpress, the most widely-used FOIA case management solution.
 In addition to overseeing legal and regulatory matters on behalf of the company, Mr. Tingo spearheads expansion of OPEXUS’ key partnerships, such as integrations of cutting-edge eDiscovery and artificial intelligence solutions within the FOIA use case.
 Mr. Tingo brings with him more than 16 years of experience in complex civil and criminal litigation in both private and public interest settings.
 He received his JD from Brooklyn Law School and his BA in Philosophy from the University of Pittsburgh.
 He is licensed to practice in the State of New York, the Eastern and Southern Districts of New York, and the District of Columbia.